 (a) The Company may withhold delivery in terms of clause 2 above.

-(b) If the customer fails or refuses or indicates to the Company that the customer will fail or refuse to take or accept delivery, then the goods shall be deemed to have been delivered when the Company was willing to deliver them.
+(b) If the Customer fails or refuses or indicates to the Company that the Customer will fail or refuse to take or accept delivery, then the goods shall be deemed to have been delivered when the Company was willing to deliver them.

 (d) Any indication of delivery times by the Company are made in good faith but are estimates and not commitments.
 The Company shall not be bound by such estimates.

 (e) Where the Customer requests a particular method of delivery and the Company agrees in writing, then the Customer shall cover the cost of delivery by that method from the point of despatch of the goods by the Company.
 Otherwise the Company will select the method of delivery.

 The Company’s liability for shortages in the quantity of the goods supplied is limited to making up the shortages.
 No claim for shortages in quantity will be allowed unless the Customer gives written notification of the shortage in writing within 7 days of delivery and provides a reasonable opportunity to take all necessary steps to investigate the claim.

 5. RISK AND LOSS IN TRANSIT